ezpaarse-project/ezpaarse/doc/configuration/parametres.md

 ### cut ###
-Set to `true` to activate middleware.
+Set to `true` to activate the `cut` middleware.
 Any other value will leave the middleware not active.

-To add other headers:
+The headers available to define how `cut` will work are:
   - `cut-fields` : initialized with the name of the field you want to cut
   - `cut-regex` : regexp matching the given field and capturing subset(s) of it
   - `cut-fields-create` : give new names to the fields that are generated captured data from the regexp